 Such a document makes everything clear and will help the reviewers quickly assess the manuscript.

-Along with uploading your statement of corrections file, we require you to include your statement of corrections at the beginning of your manuscript document.
+When uploading your revised main document files, we require you to also upload your statement of corrections.
+The statement of corrections should appear before your manuscript document.

 IMPORTANT: Please check whether you already have an account in the system before trying to create a new one.
 If you have reviewed or authored for the journal in the past year it is likely that you will have had an account created.
 For further guidance on submitting your manuscript online please visit ScholarOne Online Help.

-The Editors of the Transactions of the Institute of Measurement and Control welcome proposals for Special and Themed Issues.
-Special Issues must contain a collection of manuscripts of exceptional quality.
+The Editors of the Transactions of the Institute of Measurement and Control welcome proposals for Special Issues.
+Special Issues are regular papers resulting from a one-off call for papers on a given topic.

-Prospective guest editors should provide a short CV together with a proposal making the case for the proposed Special or Themed Issue.
+Prospective Special Issue guest editors should provide a short CV together with a proposal making the case for the proposed Special Issue.
 This proposal should be sent to email@example.com

 Any correspondence, queries or additional requests for information on the manuscript submission process should be sent to the Transactions of the Institute of Measurement and Control editorial office as follows: